GovernmentPlates/indico-presentations/PITCHME.md

 -->
 # 2017 - Present: Highlights (Abridged)
-- 2019: React added (🏠 New room booking interface)
+- 2019: ⚛️ React added (🏠 New room booking interface)
 - 2020: 🐍 Python 2 ➡️ Python 3
+- 2021: 🔐 Modernizing OAuth & PATs for API access (🧹 as well as some cleaning)
 - 2022: ⚖️ Better privacy features (🇪🇺 GDPR)
-- 2023: Document generation with `weasyprint`
+- 2023: 🧾 Document generation with `weasyprint`

 ---